HrujulThumar09/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-This repositoy is a copy my codess written by me for implementation of Data Structures and Algorithm in C/C++
+This repositoy is a copy my codes written by me for implementation of Data Structures and Algorithm in C/C++